 Individuals of other replications of the experiments display similar behaviour although the length of the phase with which individuals interact with spherical objects before leaving them varies.
 The fact that the best performance are observed in cases in which the interaction phase lasts longer (result not shown), demonstrates that the discrimination process is not the result of a single decision but rather the end result of a sequence of interactions between the finger and the object.
-A similar temporally-extended decision process has been observed by Beer (2003) in evolved agents asked to catch diamonds-shaped objects and avoid circular objects.
+A similar temporally-extended decision process has been observed in a different experimental set-up in which evolving agents are asked to catch and avoids objects with different shapes [11].